-Tip: If you are having concerns about your toilet, make sure you are regularly checking for cracks throughout your toilet.
-Areas such as around the wax seal at the base of your toilet, the intake pipe, and on the inner and outer areas of the bowl are all places to check.
-Small fractures can often be an easy fix; but if they worsen, expect a bigger bill.
+If you have concerns about your toilet leaking, regularly check for cracks throughout your toilet.
+First, check areas around the wax seal at the base of your toilet.
+Next, examine the outer areas of your tank and check for leaks at the shut-off valve.
+Small fractures can often be an easy fix, but you can expect to replace your toilet if they worsen.

 Is your water bill too high or increasing?
-If you have an older toilet, let alone multiple older toilets, it can have a negative effect on your water bill.
-Just like a car, the older the toilet, the harder it has to work to do its job.
-Also, many older toilets use an excessive amount of water to flush.
-There is new, more water efficient technology that is available for you today.
-Even if you’re content with your water bill, you may want to consider an upgrade for your toilets, it’ll have a positive environmental impact all while putting extra cash in your pockets.
+If you have an older toilet, let alone multiple older toilets, it can make a difference in your water bill.
+Older toilets produced before 1994 use an excessive amount of water to flush.
+However, there is new, more water-efficient technology that is available for you today.
+Even if you’re content with your water bill, you may want to consider an upgrade for your toilets, it’ll have a positive environmental impact while reducing your water bill.

 Is Your Toilet Ugly?

-Even if it’s as simple as wanting to revamp the decor of your house and bathrooms, upgrading your toilet is a perfect opportunity to give your bathrooms a more luxurious appearance with extra comfort.
-The average person spends over 90 days in their lifetime sitting on the loo so why not make the experience worthwhile?
+Even if it’s as simple as revamping the decor of your house and bathrooms, upgrading your toilet is a perfect opportunity to give your bathrooms a more luxurious appearance.
+The average person spends over 90 days of their lifetime sitting on their toilet, so why not make the experience worthwhile?